Cyprus finds another victim of suspected serial killer

 Tiburcio, the first victim discovered, was found on April 14.
 Her six-year-old daughter Sierra is missing.
 Almost a week later a second victim was found in the same mine shaft, and on April 25 a third at a firing range some 15 km away.

-Reporting by Michele Kambas; Editing by Dale Hudson
+Reporting by Michele Kambas; Editing by Dale Hudson and Toby Chopra